robinboncoeur/Art/docs/writing/2DE-1stEd.md

 The blast of a horn cut her off.
 A semi thundered past, chains rattling.
 I stilled, eyes on the road.
 Waited for it to clear.

-“So—” I said, once it had.
+“So — ” I said, once it had.
 “How is Charlotte?”

 “Oh, Celeste, she’s coming into her own!”